michal1995/AplikacjaObecnosc/README.md

 ## Features
  List of features ready.

-            Administrator's capabilities:
+            Administrator capabilities:

             - login to the system

             - display list of students

-            - add / edit / delete the student's account
+            - add / delete the student account

-            - change of the student's account password
+            - change of the student account password

             - add / edit / remove lectures

-            Student's options:
+            Student options:

              - Login to the system

              - display a list of all classes

-             - sign up for a list of attendance at specific classes

-             - edit information about yourself

              - password change

  TODOs for future development.

+            - Administrator edit student account
+            - Administrator edit lectures

+            - Student sign up for a list of attendance at specific classes
+            - Student edit information about yourself
-            - The student will be use electronic ID to mark presence on lecture
+            - Student will be use electronic ID to mark presence on lecture

 ## Status